 Then Judas and his brothers and all the assembly of Israel determined that every year at that season the days of dedication of the altar should be observed with joy and gladness for eight days, beginning with the twenty-fifth day of the month of Chislev.1 Maccabees 4:59

-Last night was the first night of Hanukkah, the Festival of Lights that commemorates the re-dedication of the [Second] Temple in Jerusalem after the victory of Judas Maccabeus.
+Tonight is the first night of Hanukkah, the Festival of Lights that commemorates the re-dedication of the [Second] Temple in Jerusalem after the victory of Judas Maccabeus.

 The story of the institution of the holiday is told in the deuterocanonical book of 1 Maccabees 4:52-59, and again in 2 Maccabees 10:1-8, though without the legend that the sanctified oil to use in the lampstand should only have lasted for one night, but miraculously lasted for eight.
 That story is told in the Talmud, according to My Jewish Learning.
 The larger story of why the holiday was even needed in the first place is told in the earlier chapters of 1 Maccabees.